isc-projects/kea/doc/sphinx/man/perfdhcp.8.rst

 ``-o code,hexstring``
-   Forces ``perfdhcp`` to insert the specified extra option (or options if used several times) into packets being transmitted.
-The code specifies the option code and the hexstring is a hexadecimal string that defines the content of the option.
-Care should be taken as ``perfdhcp`` does not offer any kind of logic behind those options; they are simply inserted into packets and sent as is.
+   Forces ``perfdhcp`` to insert the specified extra option (or options if used multiple times) into packets being transmitted.
+The code specifies the option code, and the hexstring is a hexadecimal string that defines the content of the option.
+Care should be taken, as ``perfdhcp`` does not offer any kind of logic behind the options; they are simply inserted into packets and sent as is.
 Be careful not to duplicate options that are already inserted.
-For example, to insert client class identifier (option code 60) with a string "docsis", use "-o 60,646f63736973".
+For example, to insert the client-class identifier (option code 60) with the string "docsis", use ``-o 60,646f63736973``.
 The ``-o`` may be used multiple times.
-It is necessary to specify the protocol family (either ``-4`` or ``-6``) before using ``-o``.
+The protocol family (``-4`` or ``-6``) must be specified before using ``-o``.

 ``-P preload``
    Initiates preload exchanges back-to-back at startup.
 Must be 0